 The main office of the Attorney General is located in Boston.
 Regional offices are located in Western, Central and Southeastern Massachusetts, allowing residents statewide access to services and information.
 View the Contact Us page for more information.

-The Office of the Attorney General is organized into five Bureaus: Executive; Business and Labor; Criminal; Government; and Public Protection and Advocacy.
+The Office of the Attorney General is organized into six Bureaus: Executive; Criminal; Energy and Environment; Government; Health Care and Fair Competition and Public Protection and Advocacy.
 Each bureau is divided into divisions and teams.
 These Bureaus and Divisions have distinct missions, but work closely together to ensure the Attorney General’s Office provides the highest level of public protection.

 The Executive Bureau provides administration, public information, and policy development support for the Office, as well as operational, information technology, human resources, and fiscal management services for the Office.
 Executive Bureau leadership includes the First Assistant Attorney General, Deputy Attorneys General, and the Chief of Staff.
-Divisions within the Executive Bureau include: General Counsel’s Office; Policy and Government; Community Information and Education; Information Technology; Human Resources; Communications; Budget; the Public Inquiry and Assistance Center, the Law Library, and Victim Services.
+Divisions within the Executive Bureau include: General Counsel’s Office; Policy and Government; Community Engagement; Information Technology; Human Resources; Communications; Budget; the Public Inquiry and Assistance Center, the Law Library, and Victim/Witness Services.

 The Criminal Bureau works to protect the public by investigating and prosecuting a wide range of criminal cases.
 These include public corruption, financial fraud, and other violations of the public trust, organized crime, major narcotic offenses, appellate issues, insurance and unemployment fraud, environmental crimes, internet and online crimes, and more.
 The Criminal Bureau’s investigations are supported by a team of State Police detectives.